Red Ice

-Red Ice is a white supremacist multimedia company led by the married couple Lana Lokteff and Henrik Palmgren.
+Red Ice is a white supremacist multimedia company founded in Sweden and led by the married couple Lana Lokteff and Henrik Palmgren.
 The Southern Poverty Law Center (SPLC) has described Red Ice as being important in the YouTube alt-right radicalization pipeline, further radicalizing people tentatively on the far-right and having "a history of embracing white supremacist rhetoric and talking points".

 Products and content

 From 2002 to 2012, the main focus of Red Ice's content was conspiracy theories such as aliens, 9/11, the Illuminati, and Freemasonry.
 In 2012, the outlet shifted to concentrate on ideas of race, and especially to the idea of the white genocide conspiracy theory in response to what the couple perceived as "anti-white sentiment" coinciding with the Black Lives Matter movement.

 As of 2017, Red Ice's main output was its weekly talk-radio-style programs.
 Interviews make up part of this content; Lokteff searches for personalities on the internet based on viewer recommendations and brings them on the program.
 Lokteff hosts her own program, Radio 3Fourteen, which highlights white nationalist women and alt-right preferences towards gender roles: men as strong, rational, political, and the decision-making partner, and women as emotional, family-centered, and supportive.
 These programs are repackaged in additional audio and video formats.
 Red Ice also has premium, paywalled content.
 After shifting into the white supremacist space, Red Ice also began producing newscasts.

 Lokteff's guests have included Lauren Southern and Faith Goldy, among others.
 In March 2018, Simon Roche, a spokesperson for the Suidlanders, a South African Afrikaner supremacist group, claimed in an appearance on Red Ice that it was deadlier to be a white farmer in South Africa than a police officer.
 Adolf Hitler was also described as "The Great One" on Red Ice's website.
 In April 2018, the SPLC said that Red Ice was "exploring white nationalism, antisemitism and Holocaust denial, and promoting the myth of white genocide."

-Red Ice TV hosted videos for the white nationalist conference 'Awakening' held in Finland.
+Red Ice TV hosted videos for the white nationalist conference 'Awakening' held in Finland in April 2019.

+In June 2023, Police Scotland launched an investigation into content published on BitChute that directed abuse and threats towards First Minister Humza Yousaf after receiving a complaint from his office.
+The content included several Red Ice videos featuring Lokteff, one of which called for Yousaf to "go back" to Pakistan and accused him of trying to "infiltrate and destroy white Scottish culture and heritage".

+The recording studio is based in the Idaho panhandle.